musajoshua/musajoshua/README.md

 I am liberal, open-minded, and believe everything is relative.
 I love simplicity but enjoy complex concepts.

-Other than tech, I love traveling and exploring the world, watching soccer (Liverpool fan) and NBA (LA Lakers fan), and listening to music.
+Other than tech, I love traveling and exploring the world, watching soccer (Liverpool fan) and NBA (Lebron is the 🐐), and listening to music.
 I am also passionate about photography, particularly fine art and nature.

 <!--